lahlaliwassim2/30-days-of-reactjs-/02_Day_Introduction_to_React/02_introduction_to_react.md

 6. What is DOM?
 7. What is React Virtual DOM?
 8. What does a web application or a website(composed of) have?

+#### Exercises: Why React?

+1. Why did you chose to use react?
+2. What measures do you use to know popularity ?
+3. What is more popular, React or Vue ?